 There’s no standard length of time that withdrawal from opiates lasts.
 Some people’s symptoms start to improve within 72 hours.
 However, others experience the symptoms for longer if they were taking higher doses and using for longer.

-If you or a loved one need help getting through opiate withdrawal, Serenity House Detox has addiction detox services that can help.
+If you or a loved one need help to get through opiate withdrawal, Serenity House Detox & Recovery Houston has addiction detox services that can help.
 Located in Houston, Texas, we offer a safe and secure place to detox for those in the surrounding area and beyond.
 Our programs are designed for men and women.
-Before we start your treatment, we’ll create a plan based on the substances that you’ve been taking and your emotional well-being, personal addiction history and state of health.
+Before we start your treatment, we’ll create a plan based on the substances that you’ve been taking and your emotional well-being, personal addiction history, and state of health.
+Our treatment plans include therapeutic options such as: